What We Ship

 Yards covered with this substance instead of grass are less susceptible to erosion.
 Therefore, it can be ideal if your yard is on a slope or tends to get wet at any point during the year.
 As this natural resource tends to need water, it can help to provide a balance that will prevent soil from being washed away.

-Another benefit to Lawn Moss is that you won't need to mow as it rarely grows above four inches.
+Another benefit to the moss is that you won't need to mow as it rarely grows above four inches.
 You would only need to mow if you prefer concise growth or want to tame any edges that might be unruly.
 However, as it grows slowly, you should only need to bring the mower out sometimes.

 Moss thrives where there is too much shade, more humidity, and acidic soil.
 Moss can thrive in poorly drained or compacted soil environments and also grow well in a garden or lawn.